Project-Interoperability/project-interoperability.github.io/ref-arch-template.md

 * Consult the modernization plan to ensure alignment.
 Modernization plan considerations should be captured on existing artifacts as discovered or as part of "to-be" artifacts.

+*Key Focus Area: Security - Provide the activities required demonstrating the flow of security information and security controls allowing external users and applications/services access to data assets.
+Security controls with respect to interoperability should be considered up front for every technology solution.
+Consider how security controls affect business services and information flows as well as the design and operation of systems, services, and networks.
+Provide any security constraints such as required security standards used by the architecture.*

 ## Performance Domain Section

 **Alignment with Project Interoperability Tools and Resources:** Operational Capabilities